Nimble (1802 ship): Fate

 Lloyd's List reported that an American privateer had captured Nimble, Cudd, master, in January 1814 and sent her into Santa Cruz de Tenerife.

 Nimble's captor was the United States privateer Invincible.
 That is clear; however, what happened next is more confusing.
 Numerous accounts, using the same wording, state that Invincible had sent Nimble into Tenerife where her cargo was sold as Nimble was not seaworthy.

 In July 1814 Lloyd's List reported that Nimble, Chubb, master, which had been taken into Tenerife, had been recaptured and taken into Bermuda.
 Online resources do not identify the recaptor, or how Nimble came to be at sea.
 The answer is that Captain Destebecho, of Invincible had captured Nimble, of 10 guns and 15 men, Cudd, master, on 7 January.
 She had been carrying sugar and coffee from St Lucie to Liverpool.
 Destebecho took off part of her cargo and then put a prize crew on Nimble, sending her to the United States.

 On 27 January Destebecho captured Lion, Jackson, master, which had been sailing from Bristol to the West Indies.
 Destebecho took out part of Lion's cargo and then put 18 prisoners aboard her, after which he permitted Lion to proceed.
-Lion' arrived at Palma.
+Lion arrived at Palma.
+Destebecho took the most valuable parts of her cargo and then gave her up.